Classification of radar targets using machine learning and deep learning

 As can be seen from the constructed error matrix, the model classifies the cone well, but the cylinder is often confused with the cone.

-Next, we will train a deep learning network - SqueezeNet.
-SqueezeNet is a compact convolutional neural network proposed in 2016 that achieves the performance of AlexNet at a much smaller size.
-It uses Fire modules that include squeeze (1x1 convolutional layers to reduce the number of channels) and expand (1x1 and 3x3 convolutional layers to restore dimensionality) layers, which reduces the number of parameters without losing quality.
-Suitable for embedded devices due to its compactness.
+Next, we will train the deep learning network - SqueezeNet.
+SqueezeNet is a compact convolutional neural network proposed in 2016 that achieves AlexNet performance with a significantly smaller size.
+It uses Fire modules that include squeeze layers (1x1 convolutions to reduce the number of channels) and expand (1x1 and 3x3 convolutions to restore dimensionality), which reduces the number of parameters without loss of quality.
+It is suitable for embedded devices due to its compactness.

 Required parameters